JustinFeng/xian-pub-bicycle/README.md

 ## API doc

-API is serving at http://xian-pub-bicycle.herokuapp.com/api?query=QUERY_JSON, it supports 3 ways to query public bicycle station information
+API is serving at http://xian-pub-bicycle.herokuapp.com/api?query=QUERY_JSON, it supports 3 ways to query public bicycle site information

 ### Search by keyword

-Search with keyword, api will return station whose sitename or location contains the keyword.
+Search with keyword, api will return site whose sitename or location contains the keyword.

 **REQUEST:**